 Breastplate (s): though she doesn't wear more extensive armor, Mesharu relies upon an ornate brass breastplate to absorb blows which bypass her shield.
 Made from ensorcelled bronze, this implement is of m.s.
 16, and provides her torso like (or +4) protection from injury.

-Chariot (a): the daughter of Shamash, Mesharu occasionally drives her father's chariot through the sky, filling in for him when he's too busy to deal with such work himself.
-She may focus her disguise and plasma aura powers through the chariot, making it appear like a horse or a ship.
+Chariot (a): the daughter of Shamash, Mesharu occasionally drives her father's chariot through the sky when he's too busy to deal with such work himself.
+She may focus her disguise and plasma aura powers through the chariot, making it appear like a two-wheeled, oxen-drawn bullock cart.

 Shield (s): when dispensing justice, sometimes the guilty fight their fate.
 Thus, Mesharu carries a shield with her to deflect their blows, should she face convicted criminals at night.
 Of m.s.
 16 materials, Mesharu can use this to blunt most conventional assaults with ease.